hsnyder/c-serpent/README.txt

 files like so: '-f minmax.c min max -f avg.c mean median'.
 The functions are assumed to be contained in the file specified by the most recent '-f' flag.

-Wrapgen invokes the system preprocessor and scans for typedefs in the resulting file.
+C-serpent invokes the system preprocessor and scans for typedefs in the resulting file.
 It only understands a subset of all possible C typedefs, but it works for stdint, size_t, and so on.
-The preprocessor to use is 'cc -E' by default, but this can be overridden with the -p flag, or the WRAPGEN_PP environment variable (the latter takes precedence if both are supplied).
+The preprocessor to use is 'cc -E' by default, but this can be overridden with the -p flag, or the CSERPENT_PP environment variable (the latter takes precedence if both are supplied).

 Flags: